-Summary of Screening assessment
+Summary of Screening Assessment

 4.40 Table 4.2 below summarises the Screening conclusions reached in this HRA.
-Impact types for which a conclusion of no likely significant effect (no LSE) was reached are shown with no colour.
-No potential impacts were identified for which likely significant effects (potential LSE) could not be ruled therefore it was not necessary to proceed to the Appropriate Assessment stage.
+Impact types for which a conclusion of no likely significant effect ('no LSE') was reached are shown with no colour.
+Potential impacts where likely significant effects ('potential LSE') could not be ruled out would be shown in orange and considered in more detail at the Appropriate Assessment stage but no such effects were identified.